-We’re passionate about providing guidance, resources, and encouragement to men who want to change–not logo design.
+We’re passionate about providing guidance, resources, and encouragement to individuals who want to change–not logo design.

 That said, we know people automatically associate a logo with an organization’s products, qualities, and values.
 Our “product” is free for anyone seeking it, so it’s not a matter of selling anything.
 We do, however, want those who interact with the Ananias Foundation to instantly associate us with helping those causing harm in an intimate relationship to stop.
 It makes sense that our website, business cards, emails—everything that comes from the Ananias Foundation—have a common identifier.
 We needed a logo.